AndrewGreeneCyber/ChenMed-Scorecard/README.md

 **Drivers:**
 - [ ] Fails to use correct message templates/ProKeys
 - [ ] Did not create a Phone Message or Task when required
-- [ ] Selected inaccurate Message type or Priority
+- [ ] Selected inaccurate Message type or Priority (Phone Messages only)
 - [ ] Created a Phone Message or Task when NOT required
 - [ ] Did not verbally confirm if message/task includes caller and relationship to the patient
-- [ ] Phone Message/Task does NOT include reason for the call or concern, and all pertinent information provided by the patient
+- [ ] Phone Message/Task does NOT include reason for the call or concern, accurate information, and all pertinent information provided by the caller
 - [ ] Did NOT verbally confirm message/task includes call back number
-- [ ] Did NOT verbally confirm or summarize message/task and confirm all the information is accurate
+- [ ] Did NOT verbally confirm or summarize message/task and set proper expectations for turnaround times.

 **Scoring Definition:**
 - **ME:** Message complete, accurate, follows Phone Message & Task SOP templates